tarleb/querverweis/test/perevirky/basics-table.md

 <p>See table <a href="#one"></a> for a placeholder.</p>
 ```

-The empty link label gets filled with the table number.
-It's as if the
+The empty link label gets filled with the table number:
-above was written as

 ``` html {#output}
 <table id="one">